 Have you ever asked yourself, should I take children trekking in Peru?
-In this blog post we give you some guidelines of what is possible to trek with kids, … and should you book, what you need to consider.
+In this blog post we give you some guidelines to determine if it is possible to trek with kids.
+Should you book, this is what you need to consider.

-Every child is different, every family is different – and most importantly each trek is different.
-(And for different reasons, sometimes it is altitude; sometimes it is due to the steepness of the terrain).
+Every child is different and every family is different.
+Most importantly, each trek is different and for different reasons.
+Sometimes it is altitude and sometimes it is due to the steepness of the terrain.
 In this blog we refer to kids aged about 6 to 12 years old, often referred to as tweens or even pre-tweens!

 If you are considering doing a Peru trek with tweens, these are some standard questions you can ask yourself! (*Note specific advice to the Inca Trail is found below*)